This post has partner links that I may receive compensation for at no cost to you. Thank you!

 I visited Estonia after having come from Latvia.
 As I wrote about that part of my trip, the Soviet era was rough for the Baltic states.
 One gruesome reminder of the Soviet occupation of Estonia is Patarei Prison in Tallinn.

-Nowadays, Patarei Prison is open to the public, but this is not a sterile historical site.
+Nowadays, Patarei Prison is not a sterile historical site.
 It’s a wonder for urban explorers who enjoy venturing into abandoned sites & ruins.
 While it may not have the thrill of urbex places that are closed to the public, it’s a nice gateway for those like myself who are fascinated by wandering through a place that has been left to the elements, but don’t want to break in anywhere.

-Patarei Prison is about a 15 minute walk from Old Town Tallinn.
+Patarei Prison is about a 15-minute walk from Old Town Tallinn.
 It’s fairly easy to find, though immediately upon entry, it won’t be clear where you should go.
 If you head to the right as you enter the main gate, you’ll be able to wander around a bit of the outside of some of the outer buildings of the complex that are not open to the public.
-Head downward to the left if you want to go to the main entrance.
+Head down to the left if you want to go to the main entrance.

 The complex is now run as a cultural park.
-Visitors are free to explore much of the grounds on their own during the summer months, though tours are also offered year-round for full access.
-Music & arts events are also held at Patarei.
-It’s an intriguing use of the abaondoned facility, especially when many of the artistic installations incorporate elements of the prison.
+Prior to closing for the construction of the new museum, visitors were free to explore much of the grounds on their own during the summer months, with tours offered year-round for full access.
+Music & arts events have also been held at Patarei.
+It’s an intriguing use of the abandoned facility, especially when many of the artistic installations incorporate elements of the prison.
 More on that later as we head deeper inside.
-You can read more about how to visit Patarei Prison here.
+You can read more about the future plans for Patarei Prison here.

 It was a cold, grey day.
 The wind was howling off the Baltic Sea, and seeing as it was a Monday afternoon in late September, there weren’t many people around, adding to the bleakness.
 At times, I was alone to hear every little rustle and rattle of the place.